 - Respect for consumer preferences and privacy.

-CRM systems of all kinds should honor consumer preferences for receiving messages – or not – and for management of personal information.
+CRM systems of all kinds should honor consumer preferences for receiving messages – or not – and for the management of personal information.

 Email opt-outs must be invited, logged and honored according to the CAN-SPAM Act.
 Per the Telephone Consumer Protection Act (TCPA), requests to be excluded from phone calls and text messages should receive the same treatment.